ibm-cloud-security/app-identity-and-access-adapter/README.md

 ![App Identity and Access adapter architecture diagram](images/istio-adapter.png) Figure.
 Multicloud deployment achieved with the App Identity and Access adapter.

-Due to an Istio limitation, the App Identity and Access adapter currently stores user session information internally and does *not* persist the information across replicas or over failover configurations.
+>> Note: Due to an Istio limitation, the App Identity and Access adapter currently stores user session information internally and does *not* persist the information across replicas or over failover configurations.
 When using the adapter, limit your workloads to a single replica until the limitation is addressed.

 ## Understanding Istio and the adapter